kddnewton/ragel-bitmap/README.md

 ```

 Then, in your application, add `require 'ragel/bitmap'` before you require your parser.
 Now you should be off and running!

+We also provide a `ragel-bitmap` command that you can execute once this gem is installed.
+Usage looks like `ragel-bitmap [path]` where `path` is a path to a generated ragel parser.

 ## Development